The organization must have a name.

 and democratic (inclusive of all members and self-governed) in nature.

 b.
 Time frame, specific dates, must be included in relation to elections and transition

 The constitution must include recall procedure for executive board and members.

 The constitution must include a statement that outlines the responsibilities of the organization advisor, who must be a member of the UW-Eau Claire faculty or staff.
 Organizations are permitted to have multiple advisors, including off-campus advisors, but must maintain a UW-Eau Claire faculty or staff advisor at all times.

 Groups or organizations needing to create or update their constitution should refer to the requirements for constitutions outlined above, and to the Model Constitution available here.

-The Organizations Commission of Student Senate reserves the right to review and assess both organizations and their constitutions.
-In addition, should an organization’s national affiliate not reasonably comply with the requirements for constitutions, the Organizations Commission of Student Senate reserves the right to revoke a campus organization’s recognition status.
+The Campus Affairs Commission of Student Senate reserves the right to review and assess both organizations and their constitutions.
+In addition, should an organization’s national affiliate not reasonably comply with the requirements for constitutions, the Campus Affairs Commission of Student Senate reserves the right to revoke a campus organization’s recognition status.